 Aqueous electrolytes are limited in stability by the onset potentials of the water reduction and oxidation reactions.
 Ionic liquids (ILs) are currently evaluated at lab-scale as potential non-aqueous electrolytes but long-term stability remains challenging.

-SunCoChem will develop new stable fluorinated and fluorine-free ionic liquids (ILs) as non-aqueous electrolytes, providing relatively high ionic conductivity and a broad stability window.
+SunCoChem developed new stable fluorinated and fluorine-free ionic liquids (ILs) as non-aqueous electrolytes, providing relatively high ionic conductivity and a broad stability window.

 Low reactant solubility